 Equipment: Clothing, 1 Day Ration, Backpack, Canteen, 5 Clips (Pistols), Nomadic Charms

-Pendant of Twilight: Shadow Strike, Shadow Blade, Stealth, 2 Additional Abilities
+Pendant of Twilight: Shadow Strike, Grasping Shadows, Exploit, 2 Additional Abilities

-Talon of the Beast: Transfigure, Swapping Strike, Bleeding Strike, 2 Additional Abilities
+Soul of Shapes: Transfigure, Shadow Blade, Bleeding Strike, 2 Additional Abilities

-Twisting Defense: Luck of the Vagabond, Shadow Shroud, Speed Dodge, 2 Additional Abilities
+Twisting Defense: Weaken, Shadow Shroud, Evasion, 2 Additional Abilities

 This skill improves defender roll for the round by their CPB.

-Luck of the Vagabond, Reactive Ability, Twisting Defense
+Luck of the Vagabond, Reactive Ability, 1 Finesse

-The vagabond slashes at the target dealing weapon damage and jumps back a movement or shoots a target and dives forward a movement.
-During the movemnt they switch weapons from melee to range and vice versa.
+The vagabond slashes at the target dealing ranged damage as you jumps back a movement or dives forward a movement and deal melee damage.
+During the movement they switch weapons from melee to range and vice versa.

 Nomadic charms are magical items often disguised as jewelry.
 The vagabonds learned long ago how to craft these items and have passed the knowledge down their lines ever since.
 The casting is similar to channeling as the energy flows form the caster to the charm to perform each spell.